-Since its authorisation as a licensed financial institution, CCBL has adopted the Standardised Approach for credit, the Standard approach to market risk and the Basic Indicator Approach for operational risk under the Capital Requirements Directive and Capital Requirements Regulation.
+Since its authorisation as a licensed financial institution, CCBL has adopted the Standardised Approach for credit and market risk and the Basic Indicator Approach for operational risk under the Capital Requirements Directive and Capital Requirements Regulation.

 1.2.
 Regulatory framework for disclosures